tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     * In same-block execution mode, Tendermint will log an error and ignore values for `ResponseFinalizeBlock.app_hash`, `ResponseFinalizeBlock.tx_results`, `ResponseFinalizeBlock.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`, as those must have been provided by `PrepareProposal`.
-    * Application is expected to persist its state at the end of this call, before calling `ResponseFinalizeBlock`.
     * `ResponseFinalizeBlock.app_hash` contains an (optional) Merkle root hash of the application state.
     * `ResponseFinalizeBlock.app_hash` is included
         * [in next-block execution mode] as the `Header.AppHash` in the next block.